plenigo/plenigo.github.io/pages/custom_integration/external_user_management.md

 #### PHP

-For PHP you can use the `com.plenigo.sdk.services.UserManagementService::importCustomerAccess` method for this purpose.
+For PHP integration you can use the `plenigo\services\UserManagementService::importCustomerAccess` method for this purpose.

 |Parameter|Required|Value type|Description|
 |:--------|:-------|:---------|:----------|